kawu/hhu-dl-materials-2020/context/README.md

 ### For the record: Transformer

-A more modern technique (and often performing better than RNNs) is based on the so-called ,,transformer'' architecture.
+A more modern technique (and often performing better than RNNs) is based on the so-called ,,Transformer'' architecture.
 Originally proposed for [neural machine translation](https://arxiv.org/abs/1706.03762), the ,,encoding'' component in this architecture allows to contextualise the individual word embeddings in the input sentence.
 In PyTorch, the